lampmerchant/tashtalk/README.md

 Also, "single-chip" doesn't include the separate and necessary driver/receiver chip for RS-422/485.
 Sorry. =)

+## Building Firmware

+Building the firmware requires Microchip MPASM, which is included with their development environment, MPLAB.
+Note that you **must** use MPLAB X version 5.35 or earlier or MPLAB 8 as later versions of MPLAB X have removed MPASM.

 ## Projects Using It

 * [TashTalkHat](https://68kmla.org/bb/index.php?threads/tashtalk-single-chip-localtalk-interface.38955/page-4#post-422138)